 The first step is to come up with a business idea that will serve as the foundation of your business.
 There are several approaches you can take to generate potential ideas:

-Identify your strengths and interests: Think about what you’re good at and what you enjoy doing.
+• Identify your strengths and interests: Think about what you’re good at and what you enjoy doing.
 This could be a skill, a hobby or an area of expertise.
+Don't be afraid of unique business ideas if this is where your expertise lies.

-Research the market: Look for gaps in the market.
-This could be a new product or service that helps fill an unmet need, or an improvement to an existing one.
+• Research the market: Look for gaps in the market.
+This could be a new product or service that helps fill an unmet need (such as starting a laundromat business in an area with a lot of renters, or starting a cleaning business in an area with a large concentration of home owning busy professionals ), or an improvement to an existing idea.

-Consider the location: Connecticut is home to many industries, including healthcare, finance, insurance and manufacturing.
+• Consider the location: Connecticut is home to many industries, including healthcare, finance, insurance and manufacturing.
 Think about how your business idea could fit into one of these industries or address a specific need in the local community.
+Located in a small town?
+These small town business ideas might be worth checking out.

-Evaluate the competition: Research the competition in your area and see how you can differentiate your business from theirs.
+• Evaluate the competition: Research the competition in your area and see how you can differentiate your business from theirs and highlight your unique selling proposition (USP).
 Explore options to provide customers with unique and valuable offerings, such as tutoring due to Connecticut's significant student population, or an eCommerce store and meal delivery service that showcases locally-sourced goods and organic ingredients.

 02. Choose your business structure